Corporate Travel & Expense Policy Template

 Taxis and ride-sharing

-- When taxis and ride-sharing is allowed, for example only when public transportation isn’t viable
+- When taxis and ride-sharing is allowed, for example when public transportation isn’t viable

 - Maximum amount per transaction